 Can’t find that item that’s always on your list?
 Some stores change the location of items as often as once a month.
 It might be a matter of moving a brand of cereal 5 feet down the aisle or putting something in a completely different area of the store.

 “The result is that not only are we tempted by more products,” Lindstrom writes in “Brandwashed,” “but finding what we want becomes a game of sorts, at the end of which we often reward ourselves for our hard work by buying something that wasn’t on our list.”

-Check out these 29 things most of us don't do at the grocery store that could save $100 or more.
+Check out these 28 things most of us don't do to save money on groceries all the time.

 5. Angles: Not Just Important for Selfies